LAB02-Research/ScoopBoxManager/README.md

 ### Mapped folders

-These are local folders that will show up in your sandbox, optionally readonly for added safety.
+These are local folders that will show up in your sandbox, optionally readonly for added safety if you're testing potential malware.

 ### Applications